BSA A7: 1952 Maudes Trophy

-In 1952 three BSA A7s were entered for the Maudes Trophy and the International Six Days Trial, achieving 4,500 miles without problems and confirming the reliability of the design.
-All three bikes were randomly selected from the production line, picked up gold medals and earned BSA the Team award as well as the Trophy.
-The three bikes were ridden by Brian Martin, Fred Rist and Norman Vanhouse.
-From Birmingham the team rode to Vienna then on through Germany, Denmark, Sweden and Norway before returning safely and with a clean sheet to Birmingham.
+In 1952, three BSA A7s were entered for the Maudes Trophy and the International Six Days Trial, achieving 4500 miles without problems, and confirming the reliability of the design.
+All three machines were randomly selected from the production line.
+They won gold medals, and earned BSA the Team award as well as the Trophy.
+The three machines were ridden by Brian Martin, Fred Rist and Norman Vanhouse.
+The team rode from Birmingham to Vienna, and then on through Germany, Denmark, Sweden, and Norway, before returning safely and with a clean sheet to Birmingham.

-American speed record
+US speed record

-Also in 1952 American BSA dealer Hap Alzina prepared a BSA Star Twin for an attempt on the American Class C speed record for standard catalogue motorcycles.
-The rules prevented major modification but Alzina was allowed to use 80 octane fuel, which together with a compression ratio of 8 to 1 enabled rider Gene Thiessen to achieve a two way record speed of 123.69 mph.
+Also in 1952, American BSA dealer Hap Alzina prepared a BSA Star Twin for an attempt on the American Class C speed record for standard catalogue motorcycles.
+The rules prevented major modification, but Alzina was allowed to use 80 octane fuel, which together with a compression ratio of 8 to 1 enabled rider Gene Thiessen to achieve a two way record speed of 123.69 mph.

 1954 Daytona 200

-In 1954 Bobby Hill won the Daytona 200 riding a rigid framed Shooting Star.
-(The rigid frame version was a special order from the factory).
-The race had one straight asphalt and the other on the beach during the 1950s.
-Of the 107 starters only 44 finished.
+In 1954, Bobby Hill won the Daytona 200 riding a rigid framed Shooting Star.
+His machine's rigid frame was a special order from the factory.
+In the 1950s, the race had one asphalt straight, and the other on the beach.
+Of the 107 starters, only 44 finished.
 Shooting Stars finished 1st, 2nd, 4th and 5th.
 A BSA Gold Star finished in 3rd.

-Related Models
+Meguro and Kawasaki derivatives

-In 1960 the Akashi-based Kawasaki Aircraft Company acquired an interest in the Meguro motorcycle company, which had obtained a license to produce a copy of the 500 cc BSA A7.
-Meguro had been Japan's largest motorcycle manufacturer but in the late 1950s its models had become less competitive and it was short of money.
+In 1960, Kawasaki Heavy Industries acquired an interest in the Meguro motorcycle company, which had bought a license to make a copy of the BSA A7.
+Meguro had been Japan's largest motorcycle manufacturer, but in the late 1950s its models had become less competitive, and it was short of money.
 Kawasaki's investment enabled Meguro to launch its A7 copy as the Meguro K.

-In 1963 Meguro was taken over one hundred per cent by the new Kawasaki Motorcycle Corporation, which maintained the licensing agreement with BSA and continued to build the K model, but due to lubrication problems Kawasaki made engine modifications and the Kawasaki K2 entered production in 1965 with improved crankshaft bearings and a larger oil pump.
+In 1963, Meguro was taken over one hundred per cent by the new Kawasaki Motorcycle Corporation.
+Kawasaki maintained the licensing agreement with BSA and continued to build the K model.
+Due to lubrication problems, Kawasaki made engine modifications, and the Kawasaki K2 entered production in 1965 with improved crankshaft bearings and a larger oil pump.
 Since the introduction of the K2, the Meguro K model has tended to become known retrospectively as the K1.

-In 1965 the K2 was enlarged to 624 cc to become the Meguro X-650 prototype, which was displayed at the 1965 Tokyo Motor Show.
+In 1965, the K2 was enlarged to 624 cc to become the Meguro X-650 prototype, which was displayed at the 1965 Tokyo Motor Show.
 The X-650 then became in turn the prototype for the Kawasaki W1.
-For the new Kawasaki big bike, the traditional look of Meguro motorcycles was replaced with a sleeker fuel tank, sportier mudguards (fenders) and other details intended to appeal to export markets, especially North America.
+For the new 650cc Kawasaki, the traditional look of Meguro motorcycles was replaced with a sleeker fuel tank, sportier mudguards, and other details intended to appeal to export markets, especially North America.